LatticeQCD/SIMULATeQCD/docs/_sources/04_codeBase/01_indexer.md.txt

     return (coord.x + coord.y*getLatData().vol1 + coord.z*getLatData().vol2 + coord.t*getLatData().vol3);
 }
 ```
-In the ParallelGPUCode we sometimes want to exploit  symmetries of the Dirac matrix, which requires an **even-odd memory layout** .
+In SIMULATeQCD we sometimes want to exploit  symmetries of the Dirac matrix, which requires an **even-odd memory layout** .
 In the linear memory we first continuously store the data for all of the even sites and then for all of the odd sites. **This is how it is done for all of the base classes like `Gaugefield`, `Spinorfield`, `LatticeContainer`, etc...**
 The conversion looks like this:

 ```{hidden-code-block} C++